suprimnakarmi/Active-Learning-epidemics/README.md

 To run the experiments, currently, only Jupyter notebooks are available.
 Open the notebook for corresponding data and run all the code shell.
 Change the path/location to the dataset and path to save the pickel file and excel report as shown in comment of the code.

 ## Schema
-Illustration of human-in-the-loop machine learning framework using a feedback loop we termed mentoring.
+Illustration of Active Learning (or human-in-the-loop machine learning) framework using a feedback loop we termed mentoring.
 Mentoring refers to interference of the human Expert in the traning loop when the model commits a mistake.
 ![Figure 1: Illustration of human-in-the-loop machine learning framework using a feedback loop we termed mentoring.
 Mentoring refers to interference of the human Expert in the traning loop when the model commits a mistake.](images/schema.png)